haw230/the-anadromi-project/README.md

 6. [Acknowledgements](#acknowledgements)

 ## Prerequisites
-Students should be somewhat comfortable the basic concepts of programming:
+Students should be mostly comfortable the basic concepts of programming:
 - [x] Variables and simple data types
 - [x] Loops
 - [x] Conditional operators